hide

 Living Costs

-Bolivia is a very cheap country to live in, so if it seems like TEFL jobs pay little more than peanuts, remember that your outgoing costs will also be low.
+Bolivia is a very cheap country to live in, so if it seems like TEFL jobs in Bolivia pay little more than peanuts, remember that your living costs will also be low.
 One of the cheapest countries in Latin America, Bolivia is also cheaper than 83% of countries around the world.
 As you might expect, foreign imports are vastly more expensive than living like a local.
 Getting a cappuccino costs about the same as eating a local meal.
 As eating out is so cheap, if you have to furnish an apartment on arrival, the cost of buying your own cooking equipment is probably a difficult choice to make over the cost and convenience of eating out.

 The fact that Bolivia has preserved its traditional culture makes it a popular destination with expats who are looking for an authentic, immersive experience.
 This culturally fascinating destination has a colourful mix when it comes to the locals, with many types of indigenous languages, traditional outfits still widely worn, and much for the adventurous expat to explore.
 If you love the great outdoors, you’ll enjoy visiting caves, archaeological sites, ruins, nature reserves and other places of interest.
 You’re sure to find something interesting at the local markets, and while Bolivian cuisine isn’t world-famous, there are certainly a number of dishes you’ll fall in love with.
 Favourites with many expats are papas rellenas, which are stuffed potato balls, salteñas (a bit like a spicy Cornish pasty), tucumanas (another type of spicy pasty), buñuelos (a snack which can be sweet or savoury), quinoa dishes, and Bolivian chocolate .